vhive-serverless/invitro/pkg/mapper/README.md

   -u UNIQUE_ASSIGNMENT, --unique-assignment UNIQUE_ASSIGNMENT
                         Whether to assign unique proxy functions to each trace function
 ```
-The tool reads the trace information(memory, duration and invocation details) from the `trace/` directory (can be configured using `-t` or `--trace-directorypath` flags).
+The tool reads the trace information(memory and duration details) from the `trace/` directory (can be configured using `-t` or `--trace-directorypath` flags).
 The `trace/` directory must contain the `memory.csv` and `durations.csv` files containing the respective trace information of the format mentioned in [*Azure Functions Dataset 2019*](https://github.com/Azure/AzurePublicDataset/blob/master/AzureFunctionsDataset2019.md)

 #### Function Execution Duration `durations.csv` Schema